ztzg/mono/mono/mini/cpu-sh4.md

 # clob:spec          describe if the instruction clobbers registers or has special needs
 #
 # spec can be one of the following characters:
-#	c  clobbers caller-save registers
+#	c  clobbers local registers
 #	0  clobbers the register sh4_r0
 #
 # flags:spec        describe if the instruction uses or sets the flags (unused)